shuseiyokoi/california-wildfire-economic-recovery/README.md

 _Results are not available yet.
 This section will summarize whether weather anomalies, mobility contraction, and extreme event exposure can help detect short-term economic slowdown and recovery before official indicators are released._

-# Installation
-- Install required Python packages from `requirements.txt` if provided.
-- Add API keys to `.env` only if any API-based data access is used.
-- No required API key information is currently provided.

 Suggested packages:
 - `pandas`
 - `numpy`